Lisa-Wall/receipt-generator/README.md

 ## Process

-Generates an HTML version of the receipt and converts it to PDF using a headless Chromium browser, using the puppeteer module.
+First, the JSON input object is converted to an HTML version of the receipt.
+This is then exported to PDF via a headless Chromium browser, using the puppeteer Node.js library.

 ## Input